Social selling on Facebook gives you plenty of opportunities for business growth.

 You already know that responding to all comments on your company page goes a long way.
-But including your team in the process can take customer relationships to a whole new level.
+But including your team in the process can take customer relationships to a whole new level. social listening

 Interacting with someone from your team will give your prospects the peace of mind they're looking for when they need a solution to a problem.
 People simply trust other people more than they believe stock responses from company pages.